markusgeert/drizzle-zero/README.md

 pnpm add drizzle-zero
 ```

-## CLI

-🚨 The 0.8.0+ releases of `drizzle-zero` ship with a CLI - this is the recommended way to use it going forward.
-A future release will deprecate the code-based version.
-See below for the documentation.

 ## Usage

 Here's an example of how to convert a Drizzle schema to a Zero schema with bidirectional relationships: